The Moment Gray Hair Stops Being Something to Fix

 They struggle with the meaning.

-Choosing to blend gray rather than cover it can feel like a shift in identity—especially for people who have maintained a consistent color for years.
+Choosing to blend gray rather than cover it can feel like a shift in identity — especially for someone who has maintained a consistent color for years.

 There’s a perception that blending means giving something up.